This page created and maintained by Jim Hobbs.

 (Corner Convention Center Blvd., across from Morial Convention Center.)

 |New Orleans||522-1492||Daily.||This is a restaurant with music.
 Go to eat or sit at the bar.
 Also locations in Baton Rouge and Breaux Bridge.|

 (Between St. Peter and Toulouse Sts.)

-There are also numerous festivals: New Orleans Jazz and Heritage Festival (last weekend in April and first weekend in May [countdown to Jazz Fest]), the Cajun Zydeco Festival (first weekend in June), the French Quarter Festival (not so big on Cajun and zydeco, second weekend in April), and others such as school fairs.
-(There are many festivals beyond New Orleans, but they're outside the scope of this page.)
+There are also numerous festivals: New Orleans Jazz and Heritage Festival (last weekend in April and first weekend in May [countdown to Jazz Fest]), the Cajun Zydeco Festival (first weekend in June), the French Quarter Festival (one stage devoted to Cajun and zydeco, second weekend in April), and others such as school fairs.
+(There are many festivals beyond New Orleans, like the Festivals Acadiens et Créoles, the third weekend in October.)

 Where to keep up:

 The address of this page is: http://www.loyno.edu/~hobbs/czdance.html. br> Author: Jim Hobbs, Monroe Library, Loyola University New Orleans.